astampoulis/makam/examples/paper/05-type-synonyms.md

 It is typical for a logic programming language to have a predicate that only succeeds when a specific term is uninstantiated (usually called `var`).
-In Makam this is called `refl.isunif` -- the `refl` prefix standing for the fact that we call these kinds of predicates "reflective", as they give us extra-logical information about the form of a term.
+In Makam this is called `refl.isunif` -- the `refl` namespace prefix standing for the fact that we call these kinds of predicates "reflective", as they give us extra-logical information about the form of a term (sometimes referred to as "meta-predicates" in Prolog parlance).
 Our second attempt thus looks as follows:

 ```
 typeof E T :- not(refl.isunif T), typeof E T', teq T T'.